-Avoid throwing any undegradable products overboard and make your yacht maintenance properly avoid any leaks and harmful exhaust ending up in the water.
+Avoid throwing any non-degradable products overboard and help your yacht maintenance by avoiding any leaks and harmful exhaust ending up in the water.

-Do you need the light on in the room there is no one, or do you need the water running while brushing your teeth?
+Do you need the light on in an empty room, or do you need the water running while brushing your teeth?
 These little things might look harmless but could have an enormous positive impact if avoided as a habit.

 As weird as it sounds, if everyone gets away from the stress, one can

 - think clearly,